Bologna Collectors

 *If you know Italian, I highly recommend enjoying one of the episodes: Sofia’s Point of View (Instagram)

-How did the passion for contemporary art evolved?
+How did the passion for contemporary art evolve?

-After having collected urban art for almost 7 years, I felt the need for new stimulus, new incentive and vibes, and thx to the web and internet I’ve started to browse and searching for new art.
-Jonas Wood was the artist that bring my attention into contemporary art.
-I fall in love instantly with his body of work: as a basketball player & lover, was easy to me approaching to his bball series, than I moved into his still life series: GAME OVER!
-From that point I’ve reached David Kordansky Gallery and Shane Campbell Gallery in order to have informations and listen to available pieces: budget was already high for me that time… But the good thing was that I’ve started exploring their artist’s roster, and start navigating contemporary art more deeply!
-That’s how I begun to approach myself to Contemporary Art.
+After having collected urban art for almost 7 years, I felt the need for new stimulus, new incentive, and vibes, and thanks to the web and internet I’ve started to browse and search for new art.
+Jonas Wood was the artist who brought my attention to contemporary art.
+I fell in love instantly with his body of work: as a basketball player & lover, it was easy for me to approach his bball series; then I moved into his still life series: GAME OVER!
+From that point, I’ve reached out to David Kordansky Gallery and Shane Campbell Gallery in order to have informations and listen to available pieces; the budget was already high for me at that time.
+But the good thing was that I’ve started exploring their artist’s roster, and started navigating contemporary art more deeply!
+That’s how I began to approach myself to Contemporary Art.

 Partial view of Jonas Wood „Yellow Still Life with Gratiung n.2“